 These cases obviously at least imply that something more than the physical brain is the key to understanding consciousness and memory; physicalist science has no answer yet as to how these people can function.

 An obvious hypothesis is that consciousness does not reside in or is produced by the brain but is filtered via brain structures from a “field” of possible conscious experience, as Myers hinted.
 This is idea with a long pedigree and has been much denigrated by mainstream scientists since the 19thcentury.

-Creativity may involve a narrowing of the physical markers (brain activities) of normal consciousness that produces a corresponding expansion of access to another part of the mind—or even another kind of consciousness altogether.
+Creativity may involve a narrowing of the physical markers (brain activities) of normal consciousness that produce a corresponding expansion of access to another part of the mind—or even another kind of consciousness altogether.

 Moreover, these images may appear as unwilled and spontaneous in anyone’s consciousness, but the artist as a trained receiver may be able to capture and develop them.

 This capacity, of course, comes with repeated practice and discipline.
-A metachoric impression may linger only temporarily in the short-term, working memory.
-This is what causes the distraction so common to a creative person; in the middle of a conversation they may struggle, multitasking, to clarify and remember the sudden idea as the brain produces the proteins to store it in long-term form.
-This is when the napkin sketch, the pocket notebook, or the digital voice recorder comes out as they get down the idea before it disappears.
+A metachoric impression may linger only temporarily in the short-term memory.
+This is what causes the distraction so common to a creative person; in the middle of a conversation they may struggle, multitasking, to remember and clarify the sudden intruding idea as the brain produces the proteins to store it in long-term form.
+The napkin sketch, the pocket notebook, or the digital voice recorder comes out as they get down the idea before it disappears.

-The future work—all available choices to the path of a finished, tangible product (painting, recording, etc.)—are in a superposition of sorts as they hover about the metachore, like a cloud of electrons prior to observation and wave-function collapse.
+The future work—all available choices to the path of a finished, tangible product (a painting or recording, etc.)—are in a superposition of sorts as they hover about the metachore, like a cloud of electrons prior to observation and wave-function collapse.